GJT-34/dc-metro/README.md

+[I'm reworking the code right now, including an upgrade to CircuitPython 10.
+Until it's ready, don't follow the instructions on this page.]

 # Washington DC Metro Train Sign
 This project contains the source code to create your own Washington DC Metro sign.
 It was written using CircuitPython targeting the [Adafruit Matrix Portal M4](https://www.adafruit.com/product/4745) and is optimized for 64x32 RGB LED matrices.